Welcome To LI Integrated Physical Therapy Bohemia, NY

 Contact For Physical Therapy Bohemia, NY

 At LI Integrated, we offer a variety of different techniques to help patients dealing with herniated discs.
-Our staff will evaluate your musculoskeletal system and provide suitable treatment to get you back to what you love.
+Our staff will evaluate your musculoskeletal system and provide suitable treatment to get you back to what you love for a full range of motion.
 Contact us today to schedule an appointment!

 How To Know If Sciatica Is Getting Worse

 Sciatica is a chronic condition that stems from inflammation, irritation, compression, or pinching of the sciatic nerve.
 While sciatica can be quite painful, it typically resolves on its own over time.
 However, if you find that your sciatica is not improving, you may be unknowingly triggering your sciatica.
 At LI Integrated, we offer physical therapy Bohemia, NY to help our patients find consistent relief from sciatica pain.
 Continue reading to learn more about how you can tell if your sciatica is getting worse and what factors contribute to this phenomenon.

 Sciatica is a term that refers to pain caused by the sciatic nerve.
 This condition can stem from various causes, including pinched nerves, bone spurs, and herniated discs.
 Sciatica pain usually improves over time, but chronic sciatica causes ongoing pain.
 Here are some potential ways you could be triggering your sciatica and making it worse:

 - Sitting - Sitting is an activity that places significant pressure on your lower back, glutes, and sciatic nerve.
 Sitting for prolonged periods can trigger sciatica pain and worsen the condition.
 Moving around promotes blood flow to the area and gives the nerve a break.
 If you work at a desk, take a short walk around every hour to stretch tight areas in the lower body.